888 Considers US Exit After Sports Illustrated Deal Ends Early

 “The strategic review of our US B2C operations will continue at pace," Widerström said, "and I look forward to updating shareholders on our plans for the wider Group in late March."

 Rob started out in journalism as a staff writer for Gambling Insider, before moving to EGR in 2018 where he wrote about diverse subjects including regulation, sports betting, igaming and the legislative expansion of sports betting across the US market.
-A keen blogger and freelance writer, Rob also studies Krav Maga and enjoys cinema, science-fiction conventions and supporting Tottenham Hotspur.
+A keen blogger and casino writer, Rob also studies Krav Maga and enjoys cinema, science-fiction conventions and supporting Tottenham Hotspur.

 Read Full Bio